Medical & Laboratory Director

 The data in that chart, the standard used by ACOG and ASRM, does not meet our internal bar of what we’d show you on this site and we think you should view it (and others like it) with caution.
 Here’s why:

 What we do have is a lot of data showing that for women who needed to use IVF to have babies, their success rates declined significantly with age.
-This data tells us why doing IVF with younger eggs is helpful, but there is no proof it reflects the patterns of the general population trying to conceive naturally.
+This data tells us why doing IVF with younger eggs is helpful, but there is no proof it reflects the patterns of the general population trying to conceive.

 In short, age, on its own, isn’t a perfect predictor of whether you’ll need to use medical assistance at a given point in time to build your family, but it does show us that if you become infertile, treatments become much less effective with age.

-Below is data from one study showing that women of varying AMH levels conceived naturally at a similar rate and after a similar number of attempts.
+Below is data from one study showing that women of varying AMH levels conceived at a similar rate and after a similar number of attempts.

 While this study suffers from two weaknesses (low sample size and an endpoint that is not “live birth”), the data is persuasive.